FOREX-Yen holds on to big gains after BOJ's surprise policy tweak | Business

 - Japan

-The yen traded flat on Wednesday after surging almost 4% in the previous session, when the Bank of Japan (BOJ) unexpectedly tweaked a key policy, allowing government bond yields more room to move.
+The yen slipped slightly on Wednesday after surging almost 4% in the previous session, when the Bank of Japan (BOJ) unexpectedly tweaked a key policy, allowing government bond yields more room to move.

 The BOJ decided to change its "yield curve control" policy on Tuesday even as it kept broad policy settings unchanged.
 It is now letting 10-year yields move 50 basis points either side of its 0% target, wider than the previous 25 basis point band.
-On Wednesday, the yen was last up less than 0.1%, trading at 131.55 per dollar, not far off the four-month high of 130.58 touched on Tuesday, when the yen jumped 3.8% in its biggest one-day rise since 1998.
+On Wednesday, the yen was down 0.13%, trading at 131.88 per dollar, not far off the four-month high of 130.58 touched on Tuesday, when the yen jumped 3.8% in its biggest one-day rise since 1998.

 The surge was a sign that traders expect the BOJ to further tighten monetary policy in coming meetings, said Derek Halpenny, head of research at Japanese bank MUFG.
 "The easiest way to express a view in this being the first step in a normalization process… was obviously in FX rather than in rates," he said.

 Yet the dollar index has dropped roughly 9% since hitting a 20-year high in September, with a sharp slowdown in U.S. inflation raising hopes that the Fed may soon end its tightening cycle.
-The index, which measures the dollar's performance against a basket of major currencies, was down less than 0.1% on Wednesday to 103.89.
+The index, which measures the dollar's performance against a basket of major currencies, was up 0.22% on Wednesday to 104.22.
 It remained around 8% higher for the year.

 Many analysts expect the dollar to weaken further next year as inflation cools and the Fed's rate hikes come to an end.
 Goldman Sachs expects the euro to fall in the first three months of the year to $1.02, but to strengthen to $1.10 in 12 months' time.